TDAILab/tutorial-template/docs/source/src_mlp.rst

 * S3 Source : The path to the upload folder.
 * Container Destination : The path i
 * Container Source Path : The path
-* S3 Destination : The path
+* S3 Destination : The path to the folder stored the result of execute the model.
-* Processing Command:The path to the preprocessing scripts used the argparse, tarfile, warnings and numpy modules.
 * Training Command:The path to the training script.
 * Prediction Command:The path